A global accelerator funding the fight against antisemitism

-Are you a social entrepreneur with a game changing idea that addresses the challenge of rising antisemitism?
+Are you a social entrepreneur with a game-changing idea that addresses rising religious hatred?

-We invite students, activists, community leaders, organization representatives, and other motivated individuals to share their ideas with us on how to counter contemporary bigotry against the Jewish people.
-Your initiative’s potential is limitless, you can educate mass audiences, promote person-to-person dialogue, foster interfaith and intercultural ties, create a unique educational program, or engage previously unreached communities.
+We invite students, activists, community leaders, organization representatives, and other motivated individuals to share your ideas with us on how to counter antisemitism and other forms of religious prejudice with fresh approaches.
+Your initiative’s potential is limitless, you can educate mass audiences, promote person-to-person dialogue, foster interfaith and intercultural ties, create a unique campus or high school program, devise cities-oriented steps for municipal authorities to take, or engage previously unreached demographics.

 READY TO GO?

-STEP 1 — Think of how you can support the fight against antisemitism, whether you have a new idea or an existing project that needs funding.
+STEP 1 — Think of how you can support the fight against religious hatred, whether you have a new idea or an existing project that needs funding.

 STEP 2 — Read our program overview, entry guidelines & frequently asked questions, below.